How to blend with alcohol markers

 - Repeat however many times you like with lighter and lighter tones.
 Again, the size of your overlap will determine the size and smoothness of the blend.

 Ideally for the dark to light method, your paper will be designed for use with alcohol markers.
 Anything too absorbant or thin will not stand up to the the agitation and saturation.
+We’ve had a look at sketchbooks designed to be used with inks and pencils.

 Light to dark